 I believe that everybody has the potential to change, given the right conditions.

 I worked at The Heart of Kent Hospice as a bereavement counsellor for two years, helping relatives and friends come to terms with their loss.

-At Counselling Plus Community (formerly Hastings and Rother Counselling Service) I worked for four years with referrals from the NHS; adults who presented with a wide range of issues including abuse (sexual, physical, mental), depression, phobias, trauma, self-esteem/low confidence, terminations, bereavement and loss, self harm, relationship issues, sexuality issues, Obsessive Compulsive Disorder.
-I am currently employed here as Project Manager.
+At Counselling Plus Community, a charity organisation providing counselling to those on benefits or low-income, I worked for four years with referrals from the NHS; adults who presented with a wide range of issues including abuse (sexual, physical, mental), depression, phobias, trauma, self-esteem/low confidence, terminations, bereavement and loss, self harm, relationship issues, sexuality issues, Obsessive Compulsive Disorder.
+I was employed here as Deputy Manager.

-For 7 years I worked as a family therapist, working with young people and their families as well as working for CAMHS (Child and Adolescent Mental Health Services) within Kent.
-I am currently employed by KCC as a school counsellor at 2 primary schools and a secondary school.
+Since 2007 I have worked as a family therapist, working with young people and their families as well as working for CAMHS (Child and Adolescent Mental Health Services) within Kent.
+I am currently employed by Special schools in Kent as a school counsellor.

 I also run a private practice from a quiet location in Maidstone with facilities for individuals, couples and families.

 - Advanced Diploma in Humanistic Counselling (Adv.Dip.Hum.
 Couns.), which is accredited by the British Association for Counselling and Psychotherapy.

 - Diploma in Person Centred Supervision - Metanoia Institute.

 - Diploma in Counselling Children and Young People.

 I am a member of the British Association for Counselling and Psychotherapy (MBACP) and as such, I am bound by its ethical framework for good practice in counselling & psychotherapy.